 During February the wildebeest spend their time on the short grass plains of the south eastern part of the Serengeti ecosystem, grazing and giving birth to approximately 500,000 calves within a two to three week period: a remarkably synchronised event.

-The migration of ungulates moves to the western corridor in June, crossing over the Grumeti River.
-The Grumeti region has its own resident wildlife so that in fact, throughout the year, wildlife viewing is always excellent here – especially for predators.
-There is even the opportunity of camping in private luxury camps that follow the migration.
+The migration of ungulates moves to the western corridor in May and June, crossing over the Grumeti River.
+The Grumeti region hosts the annual 'rut' during this time but also has its own resident wildlife so that in fact, throughout the year, wildlife viewing is always excellent here – especially for predators.

 Where else in Africa?